How Do I Know if My Hand is Fractured?

 The statistics tell us that 6.3 million bodily fractures occur each year in the U.S. That means, for every 100 people, 2.4 will experience some sort of fracture to a bone this year.
 Wrist and hand fractures are common; for example, the most common type of fracture in people before age 75 is a wrist fracture.
 According to the American Academy of Orthopaedic Surgeons, the most common type of hand fracture is a break in the fifth metacarpal, which is the bone in the palm of the hand that connects to the little finger.
 They call this type of break a “boxer’s fracture,” because it most commonly occurs by making a fist and punching a hard object.

-• Numbness, stiffness, or the inability to move the hand, fingers, wrist, and thumb
+- Numbness, stiffness, or the inability to move the hand, fingers, wrist, or thumb

 If you have any of these symptoms, it’s important to seek treatment right away.
 If you delay, the body will naturally try to heal itself.
-This could cause a decreased range of motion, arthritis, permanent disfigurement, or other painful conditions that impact your ability to use your hands later on.
+This could cause decreased range of motion, arthritis, permanent disfigurement, or other painful conditions that impact your ability to use your hands later on.
+Talk to an orthopaedic hand specialist.

 What’s the Difference Between a Hand Fracture and a Hand Sprain?